Please ensure Javascript is enabled for purposes of website accessibility

 Sun Protection Tips

 Living in the mountains is fun.
 What it does to your skin isn’t.
-Did you know, when at high altitude, it only takes 15 minutes for your skin to be damaged when exposed to the sun?
-Don't let those desired tans fool you, since getting a tan only means your skin is crying for help!
+Did you know that it only takes 15 minutes for your skin to be damaged when exposed to the sun at high altitude?
+Don't let those desired tans fool you–since getting a tan only means your skin is crying for help!
 Below are the best ways to protect yourself from the sun.

 Sunblock is mineral based and sunscreen is chemical based; both protect the skin from the sun in different ways.
 Sunblock protects from UV rays by forming a physical shield with minerals such as zinc oxide or titanium oxide while sunscreen contains chemicals which absorb the UV rays instead of your skin.
 It is important to be using either a sunblock or sunscreen that is at least 30 SPF or greater.
 It is best if the sunblock or sunscreen denotes that it has broad-spectrum protection and is water resistant.
 Sunblock is better for sensitive skin.